purumvisum/interview/theoretical-basis/how-internet-works/README.md

 ![Network](https://github.com/purumvisum/interview/blob/master/theoretical-basis/how-internet-works/network.gif)

-What Happens When You Type in a URL
-* You enter a URL into a web browser
-* The browser looks up the IP address for the domain name via DNS ( Domain Name Server (DNS) matches “wsvincent.com” to an IP address.)
+1. The browser goes to the [DNS server](), and finds the real address of the server using IP address.
-* The browser sends a HTTP request to the server
+2. The browser sends an HTTP request message to the server, asking it to send a copy of the website to the client.
-* The server sends back a HTTP response
-* The browser begins rendering the HTML
-* The browser sends requests for additional objects embedded in HTML (images, css, JavaScript) and repeats steps 3-5.
-* Once the page is loaded, the browser sends further async requests as needed.
+    This message, and all other data sent between the client and the server, is sent across your internet connection using TCP/IP.
+[More detailed video](https://www.youtube.com/watch?v=F27PLin3TV0&feature=emb_logo)
+3. If the server approves the client's request, the server sends the client a "200 OK" message and then starts sending the      website's files to the browser as a series of small chunks called data packets
+4. The browser assembles the small chunks into a complete website and displays it to you

-## DNS Steps
+## DNS

 ### Resources:
 * [DNS Explanation (video)](https://www.youtube.com/watch?v=72snZctFFtA)